KariukiAddi/NLP_TwitterSentimentAnalysis/README.md

 # NLP_TwitterSentimentAnalysis

 ## Data Sources
+The data for the project was sourced from Zillow, specifically from the dataset named 'judge-1377884607_tweet_product_company.'
+This dataset contains tweets related to product companies and may have information about user sentiments and opinions.
+The data structure typically includes columns for tweet text, product or company mentions, and potentially sentiment labels or other relevant attributes.

 ## Overview
 This repository focuses on conducting sentiment analysis on user-generated content related to Android and Apple products.
 Dive into the world of consumer opinions, feedback, and reviews to gain valuable insights into the perception and sentiment surrounding these two tech giants using Machine learning models.